fczuardi/gsheetsbot/README.md

 - [x] log all telegram updates on a log file
 - [x] /status command for pending-approval users
 - [x] /signup command for new users
     - [x] read questions and review button namesfrom one sheetName
     - [x] choice to submit or review answers
     - [x] submit: write answers on a different sheetName
     - [x] review: inline buttons navigation to show answers content and OK / Edit buttons
+- [ ] gdrive (/files)
+    - [x] google drive middleware
+    - [x] gdrive use a README.md in the folder root as an intro message
+    - [ ] gdrive folder navigation
 - [ ] /start command for new users
     - [ ] tos acceptance flow
-- [ ] help command
 - [ ] /indicar command for approved users
 - [ ] /status command for approved users
-- [ ] google drive middleware
+- [ ] better docs on how to setup a google console app
-- [ ] gdrive folder navigation
-- [ ] gdrive use a README.md in the folder root as an intro message
+- [ ] help command

 Other notes / tasks / whishlist